George Mallory: 1921 British Mount Everest reconnaissance expedition

-The first Everest expedition in 1921 had the express objective of undertaking a reconnaissance of the mountain and its approaches to discover the most accessible route to its summit.
-Expedition surveyors Henry Morshead, Oliver Wheeler and Indian surveyors, produced the first accurate maps of the region.
-On 18 August at 3 am, after an arduous two-month-long reconnaissance of Everest's northern and eastern approaches, Mallory, Guy Bullock, Henry Morshead, and a porter left their high camp at approximately 6096 m.
+The objective of the first Everest expedition in 1921 was to reconnoiter the mountain and its approaches to determine the best route to the summit.

+Expedition surveyors Henry Morshead and Oliver Wheeler, with the assistance of Indian surveyors, produced the first accurate maps of the region.

+On 18 August, after a two-month survey of Everest's northern and eastern approaches, Mallory, Guy Bullock, Henry Morshead, and a porter left their camp at approximately 6096 m.

 From the western head of the Kharta Glacier, they ascended to the col of Lhakpa La, at 6849 m.

-From the col of Lhakpa La, 366 m directly below them, was the head of the East Rongbuk Glacier, across which rises a 305 m wall of snow and ice leading to Everest's North Col, at 7020 m, from where mountaineers can attain the summit via the North Col-North Ridge-Northeast Ridge route.
-Their preliminary reconnaissance was complete: they had discovered the gateway to the mountain.
-On 23 September Mallory, Bullock, Wheeler, and ten porters left their camp on Lhakpa La, descended into the East Rongbuk Glacier, and pitched camp at an elevation of 6706 m, 1 mi from the beginning of the ascent to the North Col. On 24 September, the three expedition members and three porters departed their camp, traversed 1 mi across the East Rongbuk Glacier to the foot of the 305 m precipitous wall of snow and ice, which they arduously ascended, and reached the North Col. On the col and above, gale force winds blew from the northwest, which made progress impossible, and they descended to their camp on the East Rongbuk Glacier.
-Wheeler suffered from frostbite in his lower extremities, and Bullock was exhausted.
-The next day, the severe winds had not abated and the porters were at the limits of their physical reserves, so Mallory decided to end the expedition.
+The head of the East Rongbuk Glacier lay 366 m below Lhakpa La, and across the glacier rises a 305 m wall of snow and ice leading to Everest's North Col, at 7020 m.
+The team determined that the summit could be reached from there via the North Col-North Ridge-Northeast Ridge route.

+On 23 September, Mallory, Bullock, Wheeler, and ten porters left their camp on Lhakpa La, descended to the East Rongbuk Glacier, and pitched camp at an elevation of 6706 m, 1 mi from the beginning of the ascent to the North Col.

+On 24 September, the three expedition members and three porters crossed the East Rongbuk Glacier to the foot of the 305 m wall of snow and ice, and after an arduous climb reached the North Col.

+On the col and above, gale force winds were blowing from the northwest, making further progress impossible, and they were forced to return to their camp on the East Rongbuk Glacier.

+The next day, with the severe winds unabated, Wheeler suffering from frostbite, and the porters exhausted, Mallory decided to abandon the attempt.

 On 29 October, Mallory departed from Bombay, India, on board SS Malwa.

-On 9 November, Younghusband wrote to Mallory requesting he participate in the second expedition in 1922.
-He expressed that waiting until 1923 was unviable as they could not afford to squander the opportunity the current benevolence of the Tibetans presented.
-The letter awaited Mallory in Marseille, France.
-Mallory wrote to his sister Avie, expressing reservations about returning to Everest in 1922.
+On 9 November, Younghusband wrote to Mallory asking him to join the second expedition in 1922, explaining that he did not want to wait until 1923 for fear of losing the favour and support of the Tibetans.

+Mallory wrote his sister Avie with his reservations about returning to Everest in 1922.

 His wife Ruth awaited him in Marseille, where they spent a holiday touring Provence.

-They discussed his participation in the 1922 expedition and concluded he should not decline the opportunity.
-On 25 November, they arrived home; a few days afterwards Mallory met Hinks in London and within a week was included on a list of mountaineers who assented to participate in the 1922 expedition.
+They discussed his participation in the 1922 expedition and again decided he should not miss the opportunity.

+On 25 November, they arrived home, and a few days afterwards Mallory met Hinks in London.
+Within a week he was on the list of mountaineers who had agreed to join the 1922 expedition.